JeremyRippert/technical-assignment-store/docs/last-nested-store.md

   });
 ```

-To make sure the implementation is correct
+To "fix" the implementation of `writeEntries`

+Timer: 2"35